Seddryck/NBi/_documentation/setup-sql-batch.md

 * _sql-run_: this command run a batch of sql commands on your Sql Server instance.

 The xml attribute named _name_ expects the name of the file containing the Sql commands.
 The attribute _path_ is the path for the folder containing this file.
 This path must be relative to the test-suite.
 The attribute _connectionString_ lets you define the connection-string for the targeted database.
+This connection-string but me a SqlClient connection-string and cannot be an OleDb or ODBC connection-string (avoid provider or driver parameters).

 {% highlight xml %}
 <setup>